 Marketing guru Seth Godin wrote up The 8 Free Things Every Site Should Do.
 The top item that I hadn't done was to create a Squidoo lens.
 Now I know that Seth owns Squidoo, and putting it so high on the list is probably him pimping it.
 Still, he is a very successful guru.
 Squidoo works on a first-come first-served basis for keywords, which get used as the URL for the lens.
 I've been having fun in my goal to conquer "dustin" on the internet, so set up a lens on Dustin, which catalogs some famous Dustins.
 Plus I tossed up a Risk Game lens for business.

-- There was a flickr feature there, but what I really wanted to do was show a photostream of all photos tagged with 'dustin' from all of Flickr.
-That would be a cool feature to add.
+Feedback for Squidoo: - There was a flickr feature there, but what I really wanted to do was show a photostream of all photos tagged with 'dustin' from all of Flickr.
+That would be a cool feature to add. - Uploading a PNG with transparency didn't work properly in the intro (OSX 10.4, Firefox 2 beta). - I would like a preference to turn off ads on my lenses.

 I just got back from a presentation on DIY Distribution put on by New Media BC.
 It was a good session.
 Very entertaining, and some good information.
 It ended up covering a pretty wide range of topics relating to distribution in various ways.
 The take-aways as I see them: